hannes-brt/cudnn-python-wrappers/README.rst

 equally well with other frameworks such as `CUDAMat
 <https://github.com/cudamat/cudamat>`__.

+This version of `cudnn-python-wrappers` targets cudnn-6.5-R2-rc2.
+Please use version 1.x of the wrappers for cudnn-6.5-R1.

 Users need to make sure that they pass all arguments as the correct data type, that is ``ctypes.c_void_p`` for all handles and array pointers and ``ctypes.c_int`` for all integer arguments and enums.
 Here is an example